 - shall carefully plan curfews, crackdowns or raids to avoid any excesses. - 115 The Gendarmerie closely collaborates with Judicial and Legal Officers, Non Governmental Organizations and international Human Rights and freedoms defence bodies.
-Brochures on the promotion and protection of these rights are regularly affixed at these units for popularization. - 116 The following figures are illustrative that sanctions are effectively meted on gendarmes who are perpetrators of excesses, who kill or inflict bodily or moral harm on citizens. - in 1997, five non-commissioned officers and thirty two gendarmes were punished with 125 days of suspension and 621 days of imprisonment35 for physical violence; - in 1998, three non-commissioned officers and two gendarmes were punished with sixty days of suspension and twenty days of imprisonment.
-A non-commissioned officer and a gendarme were punished with sixty days of suspension and sixty days of imprisonment for capital murder; - in 1999, thirteen non-commissioned officers and four gendarmes were punished with three hundred and fifteen days of suspension and one hundred and ten days of imprisonment for physical violence36. - 117 The table below illustrates cases of excesses noted and sanctioned within the National Gendarmerie for the period 2004-2005.
+Brochures on the promotion and protection of these rights are regularly affixed at these units for popularization. - 116 The following figures are illustrative that sanctions are effectively meted on gendarmes who are perpetrators of excesses, who kill or inflict bodily or moral harm on citizens. - in 1997, five non-commissioned officers and thirty two gendarmes were punished with 125 days of suspension and 621 days of imprisonment for physical violence; - in 1998, three non-commissioned officers and two gendarmes were punished with sixty days of suspension and twenty days of imprisonment.
+A noncommissioned officer and a gendarme were punished with sixty days of suspension and sixty days of imprisonment for capital murder; - in 1999, thirteen non-commissioned officers and four gendarmes were punished with three hundred and fifteen days of suspension and one hundred and ten days of imprisonment for physical violence. - 117 The table below illustrates cases of excesses noted and sanctioned within the National Gendarmerie for the period 2004-2005.

-Suspension and imprisonment are cumulative disciplinary sanctions.
+&lt;sup>35 Suspension and imprisonment are cumulative disciplinary sanctions.

-36 Source: Cameroon third periodic report to the United Nations Committee against torture.
+&lt;sup>36 Source : Cameroon third periodic report to the United Nations Committee against torture.

-NATURE OF OFFENCES MEASURES AND REMEDIES Torture and death of MOUTOMBI at the Head Quarters of the Territorial Gendarmerie Group of Douala, in February 2005 (involving a Senior Officer, two non-commissioned officers and a junior non-commissioned officer). - Prosecution commenced and the persons Illegal detention of users' official documents by the Brigade Commanders of Yaounde Airport and Mbalmayo noted by an inspection mission led by SED/SCGN. punished; Murder by firearm, in 2004 at Carrefour Mvog-Mbi, in Yaounde by a gendarme.
+NATURE OF OFFENCES MEASURES AND REMEDIES Torture and death of MOUTOMBI at the Head Quarters of the Territorial Gendarmerie Group of Douala, in February 2005 (involving a Senior Officer, two non-commissioned officers and a junior non- commissioned officer).
+Administrative, disciplinary and pecuniary sanctions ; Prosecution commenced and the persons concerned remanded in custody; The Senior Officer appeared before the disciplinary board; Rehabilitation of cells in Douala and improvement of the detention conditions in general.
+Illegal detention of users' official documents by the Brigade Commanders of Yaounde Airport and Mbalmayo noted by an inspection mission led by SED/SCGN. punished; Murder by firearm, in 2004 at Carrefour Mvog-Mbi, in Yaounde by a gendarme.
 Disciplinary and pecuniary sanctions; Prosecution commenced and persons concerned remanded in custody.
 Several cases of illegal detention of documents at road blocks reported - Roadblocks removed, Unit Commanders reprimanded.
-Death of DJACBA BELLO on 27/02/2005 in the cell of the New-Bell Brigade in Douala - Investigations conducted by the Legion Commander for Littoral on the instruction of the commander No. 2 of the Gendarmerie Region; - Results of autopsy: overdose of indian hemp; -case pending before the Military Tribunal of Douala; -No sanction taken because remand in custody was legal.
+Death of DJACBA BELLO on 27/02/2005 in the cell of the New-Bell Brigade in Douala Investigations conducted by the Legion Commander for Littoral on the instruction of the commander No. 2 of the Gendarmerie Region; Results of autopsy: overdose of indian hemp; case pending before the Military Tribunal of Douala; No sanction taken because remand in custody was legal.